VictorShap/Dormitory_NextjsApp/README.md

 1. Clone the repository
 2. Proceed to yourRepositoryFolder/back-end/dormitoryBackend
-3. Open cmd there and run the following command:
+3. Open cmd there and run the following command:</br>
 <code>py manage.py runserver</code>
 4. Proceed to yourRepositoryFolder/front-end
-5. Open cmd there and run the following commands:
+5. Open cmd there and run the following commands:</br>
 <code>npm install
 npm run dev</code>